binaryupdates/Arduino-PWM/README.md

 <p>Finally we will insert <b>255</b> into function <b>analogWrite(9, 255)</b>.
 With value 255 we will achieve <b>100% Duty Cycle</b> means Highest possible Brightness.</p>
 <img src="https://github.com/binaryupdates/Arduino-PWM/blob/master/step5.gif" alt="display this" width=300 height=100 >

 <p>So now we have seen how one can change <b>Duty Cycle</b> of a <b>Clock</b> and change the Brightness of an LED.
-Lets write a program which will vary duty cycle to generate variable voltage with an delay of every 1 Second.</p>
+Lets write a program which will vary duty cycle to generate variable voltage with an delay of every <b>1 Second</b>.
+This will allows us to create dimming effect with LED.</p>